Western canon: British renaissance poetry

-The canon of Renaissance English poetry of the 16th and early 17th century has always been in some form of flux and towards the end of the 20th century the established canon was criticised, especially by those who wished to expand it to include, for example, more women writers.
-However, the central figures of the British renaissance canon remain, Edmund Spenser, Sir Philip Sidney, Christopher Marlowe, William Shakespeare, Ben Jonson, and John Donne.
+The canon of Renaissance English poetry of the 16th and early 17th centuries has always been in some form of flux; towards the end of the 20th century the established canon was criticised, especially by those who wished to expand it to include, for example, more women writers.
+However, the central figures of the British renaissance canon remain: Edmund Spenser, Sir Philip Sidney, Christopher Marlowe, William Shakespeare, Ben Jonson, and John Donne.
 Spenser, Donne, and Jonson were major influences on 17th-century poetry.
 However, poet John Dryden condemned aspects of the metaphysical poets in his criticism.
 In the 18th century Metaphysical poetry fell into further disrepute, while the interest in Elizabethan poetry was rekindled through the scholarship of Thomas Warton and others.
 However, the canon of Renaissance poetry was formed in the Victorian period with anthologies like Palgrave's Golden Treasury.

 In the twentieth century T. S. Eliot and Yvor Winters were two literary critics who were especially concerned with revising the canon of renaissance English literature.
 Eliot, for example, championed poet Sir John Davies in an article in The Times Literary Supplement in 1926.
-During the course of the 1920s, Eliot did much to establish the importance of the metaphysical school, both through his critical writing and by applying their method in his own work.
+During the course of the 1920s, Eliot did much to establish the importance of the Metaphysical school, both through his critical writing and by applying their method in his own work.
 However, by 1961 A. Alvarez was commenting that "it may perhaps be a little late in the day to be writing about the Metaphysicals.
-The great vogue for Donne passed with the passing of the Anglo-American experimental movement in modern poetry."
-Two decades later, a hostile view was expressed that emphasis on their importance had been an attempt by Eliot and his followers to impose a 'high Anglican and royalist literary history' on 17th-century English poetry.
+The great vogue for Donne passed with the passing of the Anglo-American experimental movement in modern poetry".
+Two decades later, a hostile view was expressed that emphasis on their importance had been an attempt by Eliot and his followers to impose a "high Anglican and royalist literary history" on 17th-century English poetry.

 The American critic Yvor Winters suggested in 1939 an alternative canon of Elizabethan poetry, which would exclude the famous representatives of the Petrarchan school of poetry, represented by Sir Philip Sidney and Edmund Spenser.
 Winters claimed that the Native or Plain Style anti-Petrarchan movement had been undervalued and argued that George Gascoigne (1525–1577) "deserves to be ranked [...] among the six or seven greatest lyric poets of the century, and perhaps higher".

 Towards the end of the 20th century the established canon was increasingly disputed.